 Examples of effective goals statements:

 - Increase revenue by 7 percent during the first quarter.

 - Reduce office expenses by 15 percent as compared with actual costs of the previous year.

 - Reduce 2 percent employee absenteeism in the first quarter.

 Element-2: Performance Review

 Performance review is a process of assessing an employee’s progress toward the goals.
 Performance review and evaluation process include:

 - Define the expectations of performance over the period of time.

 - Measuring employee performance and evaluation.

 - A continuous and timely feedback process throughout the review period to outline employee’s performance over expectations.

 - A process for recording performance and acknowledging the outcomes of the performance review process between the manager and the employee.

 Element-3: Performance Improvement Plan

 The organization uses different types of formats for generating performance improvement plans.
-This is urgent for those who are regularly falling short of achieving their performance expectations.
+This is helpful to achieving performance expectations.

 The format of the Performance Improvement Plan (PIP) should include the following components:

 - Employee information.